ansible-collections/community.sops/README.md

 #### Caching variable files

-By default, the sops vars plugin caches decrypted files to avoid having to decrypt them every task.
+By default, the vars plugin caches decrypted files to avoid having to decrypt them every task.
 If this is not wanted, it can be explicitly disabled in `ansible.cfg`:

 ```ini
 [community.sops]